Simultaneous Inference in Multiple Matrix-Variate Graphs for High-Dimensional Neural Recordings: Numerical Studies

 \subsubsection{Within-area Inference}

+Next, we examined how within-region connectivity changes across the experimental stages.
+Using the same output from our method applied to each brain region at each stage, we quantified the within-region average connectivity of each electrode $i$ by computing $\sum_{j}\abs{\hat{\rho}_{ij}^{(\mathcal{S})}}$, where $\sum_j$ denotes summation over all other electrodes within the same region as $i$.

-Next, for each electrode $i$, we evaluated its overall connectivity within the same region by $\sum_{j}\abs{\hat{\rho}_{ij}^{(\mathcal{S})}}$. \cref{fig:within_region} shows the smoothed distributions of within-area connectivity for the four experimental stages and in the two brain areas.
-We first observed that V4 exhibited more within-area connectivity than PFC.
-In V4, the within-area connectivity was strongest during the fixation and cue stages and declined during the delay stages.
-On the other hand, the level of connectivity in PFC remained stable over the experimental stages.
+\cref{fig:within_region} presents the smoothed distributions of within-area connectivity across the four experimental stages in both brain regions.
+We observed that V4 exhibited higher within-area connectivity than PFC.
+In V4, connectivity was strongest during the fixation and cue stages, then declined during the delay stages.
+In contrast, the level of connectivity in PFC remained relatively stable across experimental stages.